capcito/frontend-ws/README.md

 The task should preferably be built using Vue 3 or React.
 Bonus if you manage to include TailwindCSS & TypeScript, but that’s not a must-have.

-Timebox ~ 3 hours
+Once done, push your work to eg. GitHub and send the link to us, Timebox ~ 3 hours

 ## API Endpoint